Particle Size Distribution in Concentrated Slurries

-Particle size range is from 5 nm up to 1 mm.
-Particles content must be above 1 % with practically no upper limit.
+Particle size range is from 1 nm up to 1 mm.
+Generally, particles content must be above 1 % with practically no upper limit.

-Ability of Acoustic spectroscopy for characterizing concentrated dispersions and emulsions with no dilution and no sample preparation is critical in many cases when dilution affects particle size distribution.
-Also, this method can be applied for structured dispersions.
-Structure contributes to ultrasound attenuation by itself, but this contribution can be subtracted using appropriate existing theory (see Newsletter #8).
-In addition, Acoustic spectroscopy could resolve particle size distributions of different species of particles in mixed dispersions, assuming that they have different densities (see Newsletter #6).
+Ability of Acoustic spectroscopy for characterizing concentrated dispersions and emulsions with no dilution and no sample preparation is critical when dilution affects particle size distribution.
+In addition, this method works for structured dispersions.
+Structure contributes to ultrasound attenuation by itself, however, this contribution can be subtracted using appropriate existing theory (see Newsletter #8).
+Acoustic spectroscopy could also resolve particle size distributions of different particles species in mixed dispersions, assuming that they have different densities (see Newsletter #6).

 This method can be used for continuous monitoring of particle size during milling (see Newsletter #18), crystallization, and other industrial processes.
 One of the most important applications is particle sizing of nano-dispersions and other nano-particulates.
-Acoustics can monitor presence of nano-particles with precision of 1%, see Newsletter #21.
-Nano-particles can be masked by larger particles if other methods are involved.
+Acoustics can monitor presence of nanoparticles with precision of 1%, (see Newsletter #21).
+Large particles mask nanoparticles when study employs other methods.

 Accuracy test for nano-particles.

-Results of this accuracy test are published in the paper: “Particle sizing and zeta potential of silica Koestrosol (Basis for Certified reference material ERM-FD100 for nano-particles) by Acoustics and Electroacoustics”, Part.Part.
+The paper “Particle sizing and zeta potential of silica Koestrosol (Basis for Certified reference material ERM-FD100 for nano-particles) by Acoustics and Electroacoustics”, Part.Part.
 Syst.
-Charact., 27, pp.165-171 (2012).
-Here is the Abstract of this paper.
+Charact., 27, pp.165-171 (2012) presents results of such test.
+Here is the Abstract of this paper:

-The measurements were performed using ultrasound based instruments, which were suitable for concentrated systems.
+The measurements were performed using ultrasound-based instruments, which were suitable for concentrated systems.
 Two laboratories (USA and Germany) with 3 different instruments were involved.
 Samples mass fraction was 5%.
-The statistically averaged mass-based median particle size was found to be 22.4 ±0.5 nm, which is within range of certified values obtained for more diluted samples.
-Values for ζ-potential were measured as -26.7± 0.9 mV, with precision that is order of magnitude better then reported before….”
+The statistically averaged mass-based median particle size was found to be 22.4 ±0.5 nm, which is within range of certified values obtained for more diluted samples.”

 Accuracy test for micron size particles.

-Accuracy test for micron size particles was conducted with a well known standard Silica Quartz BCR-70.
-Results are published in our book.
-Here we present a table from this book with median particle sizes for several materials having know reported particle size:
+Accuracy test for micron size particles employs a well-known standard Silica Quartz BCR-70.
+Results are published in our book .
+Table below presents median particle sizes for several materials with known and reported particle size:

 |Sample Material||Median Size (manufacturer data), microns||Median Size (acoustics), microns|